Yang-Mills Instanton Sheaves with Higher Topological Charges: Introduction

-In this paper, we will explicitly construct $SL(2,C)$ Yang-Mills three and four instanton sheaves on $CP^{3}$ which extend our previous construction of two instanton sheaves.
-For the case of three instanton sheaves, we make use of a set of $SU(2)$ ADHM three instanton data to do the construction.
-For the case of four instanton sheaves, in addition to the known explicit $SU(2)$ $k$-instanton solutions with $k\leq3$, there existed in the literature the so-called $SU(2)$ ADHM \textit{symmetric} four instanton \cite{4in} solutions.
+In this paper, we will explicitly construct $SL(2,C)$ Yang-Mills (weakly) three and four instanton sheaves on $CP^{3}$ which extend our previous construction of (weakly) two instanton sheaves.
+For the case of (weakly) three instanton sheaves, we make use of a set of $SU(2)$ ADHM three instanton data to do the construction.
+For the case of four (weakly) instanton sheaves, in addition to the known explicit $SU(2)$ $k$-instanton solutions with $k\leq3$, there existed in the literature the so-called $SU(2)$ ADHM \textit{symmetric} four instanton \cite{4in} solutions.
 The motivation to explicitly calculate these ADHM instanton solutions with higher topological charges was to construct the approximate minimum energy skyrmion fields in the Skyrme model of low energy hadronic physics.

 Indeed, it was suggested by Atiyah and Manton \cite{AM} that low energy skymion fields of charges $k$ can be approximated by computing holonomy of $k$-instanton on $R^{4}$ along lines parallel to the Euclidean time direction \cite{MS}.
-In constrast to the Skymion fields construction, for our purpose in this paper instead, our motivation is to use these $SU(2)$ ADHM instanton data to construct $SL(2,C)$ instanton sheaves on $CP^{3}$ with higher topological charges.
-Surprisingly, we will see that there do exist instanton sheaf structures on these symmetric four instanton solutions.
-It is thus an interesting issue to understand the relationship between YM \textit{symmetric} instantons \cite{3in,4in,7in} on $S^{4}$ and YM instanton \textit{sheaves} on $CP^{3}$ constructed in this paper.
+In constrast to the Skymion fields construction, for our purpose in this paper instead, our motivation is to use these $SU(2)$ ADHM instanton data to construct $SL(2,C)$ (weakly) instanton sheaves on $CP^{3}$ with higher topological charges.
+Surprisingly, we will see that there do exist (weakly) instanton sheaf structures on these symmetric four instanton solutions.
+It is thus an interesting issue to understand the relationship between YM \textit{symmetric} instantons \cite{3in,4in,7in} on $S^{4}$ and YM (weakly) instanton \textit{sheaves} on $CP^{3}$ constructed in this paper.
+(The idea of "weakly instanton sheaves" and "instanton sheaves" will be explained in the beginning of subsection III.
+B).

 This paper is organized as following.
 In section II, we review the biquaternion construction of $SL(2,C)$ YM instanton which was developed recently by the present authors \cite{Ann}.
 We also introduce the complex ADHM equations \cite{Donald} and the monad construction which will be used in the follow-up sections.
-In section III, we discuss in details the construction of a class of $SL(2,C)$ YM three instanton sheaves.
-The construction was extended to the $SL(2,C)$ YM four instanton sheaves by using a class of $SU(2)$ symmetric four instanton solutions in section IV.
+In section III, we discuss in details the construction of a class of $SL(2,C)$ YM (weakly) three instanton sheaves.
+The construction was extended to the $SL(2,C)$ YM (weakly) four instanton sheaves by using a class of $SU(2)$ symmetric four instanton solutions in section IV.
 A brief conclusion was given in section V.